lifelines-project/howarewefree.org/_responses/terri-and-noelle.md

 I am from
 By Terri-Joell Harper

-I am from underwear, from All and Taster's Choice.
+I am from underwear, from All and Taster's Choice.<br>
-I am from the duplicated row houses in North.
+I am from the duplicated row houses in North.<br>
-I am from the spider, the Wandering Jew climbing the walls.
+I am from the spider, the Wandering Jew climbing the walls.<br>
-I am from Sunday dinners and thick hips, from Nana and Ms. Ellie.
+I am from Sunday dinners and thick hips, from Nana and Ms. Ellie.<br>
-I am from the 12 plus 1 and unity rarely challenged.
+I am from the 12 plus 1 and unity rarely challenged.<br>
-From chocolate will give you worms if you eat it in Summer and you must graduate from high school, if you don't do anything else.
+From chocolate will give you worms if you eat it in Summer and you must graduate from high school, if you don't do anything else.<br>
-I am from Islam, even while making my rounds with the Baptists at Wayland Temple on Columbia Avenue (Cecil B. Moore).now I feel at peace.
+I am from Islam, even while making my rounds with the Baptists at Wayland Temple on Columbia Avenue (Cecil B. Moore). now I feel at peace.
 I'm from Pennsylvania Hospital fitting for a Philly girl eating pancakes bopping to the oldies.
-From the slavery days of 1889, looking White but seen all Black, Nana blazed the trail up North to get me to today, the New Slavery........... that Jae became victim to, called Crack, almost destroyed the Sisters and Ms T, who swooped in hoping to save the family from in fighting.
+From the slavery days of 1889, looking White but seen all Black, Nana blazed the trail up North to get me to today, the New Slavery...........<br>
+that Jae became victim to, called Crack, almost destroyed the Sisters and Ms T, who swooped in hoping to save the family from in fighting.<br>
 I am from Master Street, Slocum Street and Summer trips to North Carolina, but the 7 years on Bradford Drive rank at the top as times where a little Black girl surrounded by privileged Whites honed her cooking, social and shopping skills and saw a singly attached Black mother hold her own against a cowardly man, prejudice, and the IRS.

 _What does freedom mean to you?_